All group visits must be pre-booked. For busy times of the school year advance booking of 2-3 months is advisable.

 Tel.
 01865 798235 – 50-60 pupils

-There is a museum shop with a small selection of items which is open during normal museum opening hours.
+The museum shop is situated in the entrance gallery and open during normal museum opening hours.

-In common with all the University museums, the Museum operates a child and vulnerable adult protection policy.
+In common with all the University museums, the Museum operates a child and adults at risk protection policy.

-Please contact an Education Officer for further information about this policy.
+Please see documents listed above for further information about this policy.

 You may wish to consider combining your visit to the Museum of the History of Science with a visit to one or more of the other Oxford University museums and collections.
-Details of their education programmes can be found at http://www.museums.ox.ac.uk
+A list of the University’s museums and collections and links to their learning programmes can be found at http://www.museums.ox.ac.uk